Walk-In Bathtubs White Rock, British Columbia

 Features: Bathtubs With Seats For Seniors

-Low-Threshold Or Step-In Doorway
+Low-Threshold Or Step-In Entrance

 Slip-Resistant Surface